 The large Villa is home to:

 - Canonica Museum – home-studio of Italian artist Pietro Canonica

 - Casino di Raffaello – summer-house

-- Casa del Cinema – art house cinema with movies, cafés, and garden screenings
+- Casa del Cinema – art house cinema, cafés, and garden movie screenings

 - Zoo / bio park